TUBAF-IFI-DiPiT/Company_data_set/README.md

 # Company data set of the DiP-iT Project

+The interactive data explorer is available at [Link](https://tubaf-ifi-dipit.github.io/Company_data_set/).

 ## Data collection

 This repository  illustrates the usage of DiP-iT data set covering 17869 repositories of industrial Github repositories.
 The collection includes project parameters of 28 companies and was generated in 2021.